 With all the threats of war and financial collapse, it’s easy to overlook another disastrous threat that needs to be addressed – global health threats.

-We have a long history of global health threats: the AIDS epidemic, the Black Plague in the 14th Century, Ebola, Zika and Influenza have taken their toll on people, young and old.
-Until a cure or prevention method was found, we were subject to the terror these infectious diseases brought.
+We have a long history of global health threats: Coronavirus, the AIDS epidemic, the Black Plague in the 14th Century, Ebola, Zika and Influenza have taken their toll on people, young and old.
+Those people not prepared were subject to the terror these infectious diseases brought.

 The possibility of new health threats during the coming year is very real.

 The plague was found in three people in New Mexico in 2017, and while it was contained, it brings worries that something so devastating is still lurking around in our states.

 The most disastrous possibility would be a disease with a strain that spreads so rapidly that we don’t have the means to treat or prevent it.
 Although the United States is a leader in global health and disease prevention, its abilities are not unlimited.

 We’ve had natural pandemics in the past, but now the possibility of a large scale nasty disease is much more likely.
 For example, scientists discovered that if you introduce an extra “mousepox” gene in a mouse, it’s much more likely to be lethal.
 Mousepox is a man-made gain of function version of the human disease of smallpox.